dnbaumgartner/XPilotView/README.md

 Previous implementations of gyroscope-based head tracking have generally used smart phone internal gyros as the sensor.
 The MEMS gyroscope used in this project has made low cost gyro head tracking possible.

+## Supported platforms

+XPilotView is developed for Linux 64-bit systems only.
+See the Development Environment section for the specific OS and library versions.
+There are no plans for creating an iOS or Windows version.

 ## Deployment

 The built plugin is stored as dist/Debug/XPilotView/64/lin.xpl.
 Copy the XPilotView/64/lin.xpl directory tree into the X-Plane resources/plugins folder.
 In addition, a tarball of the current release is available in dist/XPilotView.1.0.0.tar.gz.
 Simple unpack the tarball into the resources/plugins folder.